 Or you can use the unfinished wooden furniture legs and beads to make your own wood bead pendant light as I have in our kitchen:

 As for me, I love a huge chunky version.
-Mine is super heavy though but I was able to hang it with strong command hooks (HERE).
-ANd I love having the garland in my house all year long as regular home decor and not just holiday decor.
+Mine is super heavy though but I was able to hang it with strong command hooks.
+And I love having the garland in my house all year long as regular home decor and not just holiday decor.